Shipwrecks are among the most atmospheric of our monuments, partly because they have an air of mystery and are often inaccessible.

-Built for Henry VIII, the Mary Rose has the advantage of being well documented, not least when capsizing in front of the King as he watched his fleet sail out to engage the French in the Battle of the Solent, 1545.
+Built for Henry VIII, the Mary Rose has the advantage of being well documented, not least when capsizing in front of the King as he watched his fleet sail out to engage the French in the Battle of the Solent in 1545.

-Unfortunately the house and its contents were lost in a fire in 1793.
-Happily, a copy survives in the 1770s engraving by the Society of Antiquaries of London, the nearest thing we have to a contemporary illustration.
+Unfortunately, the house and its contents were lost in a fire in 1793.
+Happily, a copy survives in the 1770s engraved by the Society of Antiquaries of London, the nearest thing we have to a contemporary illustration.

 4. Great Storm of 1703

-Even so, there is much archaeological potential still to be discovered on the seabed from this and other events.
+Much archaeological potential is still to be discovered on the seabed from this and other events.

-The identities of these wrecks disappear out of living memory even as they are covered over by the sand.
-A shipwreck of 1736 was a potential candidate for identifying the remains, but investigation revealed that the vessel was built too late for that.
-However, given the numbers of vessels afloat (and wrecked!) in the 18th and 19th centuries, the numbers of wrecks found are very small.
-Like this one, those which are found preserve evidence of long-forgotten ship types and trade routes otherwise unknown in the archaeological record.
+However, given the number of vessels afloat (and wrecked!) in the 18th and 19th centuries, the number of wrecks found is very small.
+Like this, those found preserve evidence of long-forgotten ship types and trade routes otherwise unknown in the archaeological record.

 6. U8, 1915 (image below of U-118)